ssopic/ssopic/README.md

 -->
 <img align="left" alt="GIF" src="https://i.imgur.com/6bJkPh0.gif" width="360px" height="360px" />
-### Hi there 👋 <br>
+Hi there 👋 <br>
-- 🌱 I’m currently learning DL to graduate from ML <br>
 - 🎓 I hold degrees in Business Informatics, Marketing, and a General MBA <br>
-- 📊 Data visualization tools I excel in are not Excel. <br>
 - 🚀 I'm on a quest to discover the perfect cup of coffee,  and I won't stop until I find it. ☕ <br>
+- 🌱 I’m currently learning DL to graduate from ML <br>
+- 📊 Data visualization tools I excel in are Tableau, PowerBI, and Cognos. <br>
 - 🗺️ My dream project involves customer analysis <br>
 - 🏋️ I believe in maintaining a healthy work-life balance <br>
 by consuming copious amounts of coffee <br>
 - 🏫 I'm interested in online courses and certifications related to DL and ML <br>
-- 🧾 I have experience in data preprocessing and cleaning, which is essential for basically anything <br>
+- 🧾 I have experience in data preprocessing and cleaning, which is essential for any algorithm <br>
 - 📊 I pronounce SQL like "sequel" <br>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">